By Guy Chapman – Navarro County Gazette

 He also added an extra layer of communication through video PSAs he filmed and distributed through social channels.
 I remarked to him one day how our town had two public service chiefs showcasing filmmaking skills.

-Before the new station opened, Helney allowed me free reign to roam and film the new facility, so I could get shots of the station in a pristine, unused state.
+Before the new station opened, Helney allowed me free reign to roam and film the facility, so I could get shots of the station in a pristine, unused state.
 When the station opened, I remember him being so proud of the work and contributors that brought him to that moment.

 When the press release dropped on Monday, I felt the same emotional range I had when I shared the news of Dr. Rogers last January.
 Professionally, I reported the information.
 Personally, when the work was done, I grieved.